 But within two weeks, XRP had lost more than half its value.
 By early 2019, it was around the $0.30 mark.
 In late 2020, it went on a bull run, hitting nearly $0.70, but then crashed due to the uncertainty over the SEC lawsuit.
 Since then, its price has stabilized somewhat, hovering around the $0.55 mark at the end of March.

 In early April 2021, XRP shot past the $1 mark for the first time since 2018, nearly hitting the $2 mark.
 By mid-May, the price was still hovering around $1.50, after which it retraced, following the recent Bitcoin dip amid signs of a bear market.
-As of July 22, XRP is trading at the $0.58 range with a market cap of over $27bil.
+As of 31 Aug, XRP is trading over the $1 mark at an average of $1.11 with a market cap of over $50 billion.

 XRP Price Predictions